GUIDE ON BEHO BEHO IN TANZANIA

 Accommodation At Beho BehoBeho Beho was one of the first accommodations to be built in Selous, comprising 8 large, stone built guest cottages with palm thatch roofs, individual homes from home looking out over beautiful vistas and catching every breeze, where guests can relax after their demanding days on wildlife tour in Tanzania.
 Each suite opens direct on to the verandah without interrupting the stunning valley views, which you may examine through a tripod mounted telescope.
 A secure front canvas and mosquito netted curtain can be closed at night.
 The camp is family owned.
 Family members assume varied roles in securing your enjoyment of this exclusive African bush holiday dwelling.
 Comfort is the keynote, with king-sized double beds, huge cosy curl-up chairs and even a Zanzibari carved day-bed for an afternoon siesta time.
 The lounge contains a writing desk with complimentary stationary and a combination safe.
 A dressing room leads to a bathroom with open-air shower, flush toilet and hand-basins, supplied with complimentary toiletries, a hair dryer and bathrobes.
 Water is from a borehole, so bottled water is supplied for drinking.
 Solar power supplies lighting and limited hot water.
 A generator powers UK-style 3-pin charging points.
 Hand-laundry services are standard.
 The camp is ideal for guests who require e-communication in the wilds of Tanzania, having satellite Internet, email and Skype in the study area for guests (read more on where else to stay in Selous Game Reserve).
 A Beho Beho safari is not recommended for children under 12 years.
 There is a tree house available for anyone staying more than four nights, but this must be pre-booked via AfricanMecca.

 Safari At Beho BehoAt Beho Beho, many Tanzanian tour activities are possible which would not be permitted in a more tightly regulated national park in Tanzania.
 The very high quality of the guides means that you can comfortably indulge in walking safaris, game spotting drives and boat trips on Lake Tagalala, getting close to your wildlife and floral objectives in this little frequented paradise with minimal restrictions.
 Choose two activities each day on your AfricanMecca itinerary.
 Walking safaris in Tanzania are best taken early in the morning, preferably before a late breakfast.
 This is when you may see a Rufous sunbird sipping nectar with its long, curved beak.
 A nearby hippo hide lets you watch the thickset pachyderms in safety as they return from a night grazing to spend the day in water.
 Anyone in the open between a hippo and its wallow would infuriate the beast.
 An unexpected facet of travel in Africa is revealed in World War One trenches where von Lettow Vorbeck stood valiantly against 300,000 Allied troops with less than 14,000 German and Askari fighters – yes, Selous has a historical story to tell!
-Late afternoon game drives in specially built viewing vehicles with shady roofs and open sides, give you chance to see grazing mammals such as giraffe and impala returning to their water holes with ambitious predators slinking along behind; African wild dogs, lions, jackals and hyenas being much in evidence (read more on when the best time is to visit Selous Game Reserve).
+Late afternoon game drives in specially built viewing vehicles with shady roofs and open sides, give you chance to see grazing mammals such as giraffe and impala returning to their water holes with ambitious predators slinking along behind; African wild dogs, lions, jackals and hyenas being much in evidence (read more on when is the best time to visit Selous Game Reserve).
 A Lake Tagalala safari in a metal boat with outboard engine, driven by a guide who knows the water intimately, reveals vast numbers of water birds as well as crocodiles and hippos but also terrestrial wildlife approaching to drink from its banks.

 Dining At Beho BehoIn keeping with the Bailey’s family home ethos, at Beho Beho, everything is fully inclusive, so AfricanMecca guests may indulge freely in all services without extra charges.
 A welcome drink, appetizing lunch, sundowner cocktail and relaxing hot shower will welcome you in style on arrival at the start of your exploratory Selous trip, followed by a campfire dinner.
 A central bar, open-sided dining room and lounge are served by a sophisticated cocktail lounge and a trademark billiards room.
 There is also a swimming pool and large outdoor deck.
 Food is infinitely variable, times, sites and menus being moveable for your convenience.
 There are secluded dining nooks for romantic twosomes, the Eagle’s Nest for private formal meals and a family style dining table for companionable communal dinners with your hosts, other guests and your native and imported Tanzanian safari guides at Beho Beho.
 Typically, Tanzanian morning tea will be served on your verandah, followed by open-air breakfast in the central areas, with hot dishes cooked on request.
 All food is freshly made and sourced from farms just outside the reserve or Dar es Salaam and Zanzibar.
 Breakfasts and lunches can be brought forward or delayed to fit in with your Africa trip activities or picnics and outdoor dining can be arranged.
 Evening meals can be served in the bush in the company of an excellent guide who is your protector and entertainer.